AviatrixSystems/Docs/HowTos/create_vpc.rst

 .. tip::

   Select the option Aviatrix Transit VPC if you deploy the Next Gen Transit Network.
-Four private subnets and corresponding route tables will be automatically created.
+All necessary subnets and route tables will be fully populated.